Rules for the New Moon

 Give thanks to Yahweh . . . to him who made the great lights; for his mercy is for olam (world-age lasting); the shemesh (sun) to rule in the day, for his mercy is for olam; the yerakh (moon) and the stars to rule in the night, for his mercy is for olam.
 (Ps.
 136:1, 7-9)

-Therefore, the sun, moon, and stars—i.e., when seen as מארת (maroth; luminaries) in the open expanse of the first heaven—regulate daytime and nighttime, for the moadim, 24-hour legal days, and years.
-The מאר (maor; luminary) of the sun can only regulate during the daytime, and the מאר (maor; luminary) of the moon, as well as the lights from the stars, can only regulate during the nighttime.
+The sun, moon, and stars—referred to as מארת (maroth; luminaries) in the open expanse of the first heaven—play a crucial role in regulating daytime and nighttime for the moadim, as well as defining 24-hour legal days and years.
+The מאר (maor; luminary) of the sun can only provide regulation during the daytime, while the מאר (maor; luminary) of the moon, along with the light from the stars, is responsible for regulation during the nighttime.

-In Jeremiah, meanwhile, we are told that the statutes of the moon and the stars are for the light given at night:
+In the book of Jeremiah, it is noted that the statutes of the moon and the stars provide guidance for the light given at night.

 Thus says Yahweh who gives the sun for a light by daytime and חקת (khoquth; statutes)2 of the yerakh (moon) and stars for a light of the night.
 (Jer.
 31:35)